 Cloud-based home security camera systems offer some unique benefits, such as:

-• Easy to install: Cloud-based cameras are typically easy enough for a homeowner to install on their own.
+- Easy to install: Cloud-based cameras are typically designed for a homeowner to install independently.

-• Wireless: Because these cameras are wireless, you can install them anywhere on your property without considering any wires.
-You can even move them around later.
+- Wireless: Because these cameras are wireless, you can install them anywhere on your property without wiring and move them around later if you choose.

-• Cloud storage: Cloud storage means you do not have to keep a separate video storage device somewhere at your house and can easily access your footage and recordings online via the cloud.
+- Cloud storage: Cloud storage means you don’t have to keep a separate video storage device somewhere at your house and can easily access your footage and recordings online via the cloud.

 Cons of Cloud-Based Security Cameras